Structured Neural-PI Control for Networked Systems: Stability and Steady-State Optimality Guarantees: Neural-PI Control with Stability and Output Agreement Guarantees

-The above controller design features two parts: the external controller $\bm{w}$, and if possible, the edge dynamics $\bm{\psi}(\cdot)$.
-The external controller $\bm{w}$ generalizes the linear PI controller, allowing both $p_i(\cdot)$ and $r_i(\cdot)$ to be nonlinear functions, as long as they are strictly increasing and cross the origin (these are sometimes called class $\mathcal{K}$ functions~\cite{arcak2002input}).
-For systems where we have the design freedom on $\psi_l(\eta_l)$ (e.g., vehicle platooning in Figure~\ref{fig:network} (b)), Controller Design~\ref{design: agreement_set} provides the algebraic constraint on the function $\bm{\psi}(\cdot)$.
-This condition on $\bm{\psi}(\cdot)$ is also presented in~\cite{coogan2014dissipativity,burger2014duality} for networked system without external control.
-These works, however, did not consider how to choose a good $\bm{\psi}(\cdot)$.
-The functions $\psi_l(\eta_l) = \tanh(\eta_l)$ and $\psi_l(\eta_l) = (\eta_l)^{1/3}$ are used in~\cite{burger2014duality} and~\cite{coogan2014dissipativity}, respectively.
-As we show in our experiments, neither are close to being optimal for the transient performance.
-In Section~\ref{sec:increasing_NN}, we show how to parameterize neural networks such that these monotonicity conditions can be met, and thus how the controllers and edge dynamics can be optimized through training.
+For systems where we have the design freedom on $\psi_l(\eta_l)$ (e.g., vehicle platooning in Fig.~\ref{fig:network} (b)), Controller Design~\ref{design: agreement_set} provides the algebraic constraint on the function $\bm{\psi}(\cdot)$.
+Although this condition on $\bm{\psi}(\cdot)$ is also presented in~\cite{coogan2014dissipativity,burger2014duality}, they did not consider how to design a good $\bm{\psi}(\cdot)$.
+In fact, \cite{coogan2014dissipativity} and~\cite{burger2014duality} choose two very different functions, $\psi_l(\eta_l) = \tanh(\eta_l)$ and $\psi_l(\eta_l) = (\eta_l)^{1/3}$, respectively.
+As we will show in our experiments, neither is close to being optimal for the transient performance.
+To search for potentially better functions, Section~\ref{sec:increasing_NN} will elaborate on how to parameterize neural networks such that these monotonicity conditions in Controller Design~\ref{design: agreement_set} can be met, and how the controllers and edge dynamics can be optimized through training.